Director

 Author, The Girl Who Smiled Beads: A Story of War and What Comes After

-Clemantine Wamariya is an internationally renowned speaker, a NYTimes bestselling author, and an accomplished human rights advocate.
+Clemantine Wamariyais an internationally renowned speaker, a NYTimes bestselling author, and an accomplished human rights advocate.
 Her memoir The Girl Who Smiled Beads debuted with Crown Press in April 2018 and is published in 5 languages and dozens of countries.
 In “vivid prose,” the book describes Clemantine’s journey from her idyllic childhood in Kigali, Rwanda up until 1994 to seeking refuge in eight different countries throughout Africa, to finally receiving a refugee status in the USA in 2000.

 Posted